zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

 ### File upload

 We have a working web application.
-To create a meme, we need to be able upload a picture.
+To create a meme, we need to be able to upload a picture.
 Follow the steps to add a file upload handler.

 1. Extend the routes with a file upload handler mapped to ```/upload```: